-We now have a new hands-free homing approach for some of our centres and branches.
-This is to ensure that we can continue to help as many cats as possible at this time by matching them with their perfect family and also helps to free up spaces in our centres for cats in need.Find out more about hands-free homing
+We are continuing with our hands-free homing approach for some of our centres and branches across the UK depending on national and local restrictions.
+This is to ensure that we can continue to help home as many cats as possible at this time by matching them with their perfect family and also help to free up spaces in our centres for cats in need.Find out more about hands-free homing

 Cats Protection is unable to offer a temporary boarding service for owned cats.

-We’re always grateful of donations and really appreciate the generosity of our supporters.
-We’ll be putting procedures in place in every shop to ensure we can accept, process and store donations safely, including quarantining donations for 72 hours before processing.
+We’re always grateful for donations and really appreciate the generosity of our supporters.
+We’ll be putting procedures in place in every shop that remains open to ensure we can accept, process and store donations safely.
 If you’d like to donate to a shop near you, we’d recommend phoning the shop first to arrange a drop-off.

-If your local shop is closed we ask that you please hold onto your donations until we are able to receive them.
+If your local shop is closed due to regional or national restrictions we ask that you please hold onto your donations until we are able to receive them.
 Items left outside shops are at risk of being damaged through weather conditions or stolen, so we ask that you kindly donate to us during trading hours.

-The National Neutering Helpline is currently open from 9.30am – 1pm, Monday to Friday.Find out more about our neutering services
+The national Neutering Helpline is currently open from 9.30am – 1pm, Monday to Friday on 03000 12 12 12.Find out more about our neutering services

 Yes, we can still help with subsidised neutering.
 Our regional neutering campaigns are continuing for the time being.
 However, most vets will only be doing urgent or emergency treatments.Find out more here

-We are now able to trap, neuter and return (TNR) feral cats in England, Wales, Scotland and Northern Ireland.
-All TNR work will be subject to an initial risk assessment and care will be taken to follow national and local government COVID-19 restrictions.
+Any TNR work we do will be subject to an initial risk assessment and care will be taken to follow national and local government COVID-19 restrictions.

 Unfortunately our face-to-face events are on hold until further notice.
-For local and regional events organised by branch and centres, please visit their individual websites for updated information.
-If you’re unsure, please contact our Events team who will do their best to help.
+For local and regional events organised by branches and centres, please visit their individual websites for updated information.
+If you’re unsure, please contact our Fundraising team who will do their best to help.
 Email email@example.com or call 01825 741 960.Find out more about events

 Please contact Paws Protect directly on 0345 260 1280 (9am to 5pm Mon-Fri) to discuss your specific circumstances.
 Please note we are only able to speak to referrals who are fleeing domestic abuse.